anishrana2001/Kubernetes/23 Probs/startup probes/startup.md

-## We can employ readiness and liveness probes for our containers but what if we have a container that hosts an application, such as a legacy application, which needs a considerable amount of time just to start up?
-In such a case, we do not have a faulty application, we just have a slow starting application.
-Employing a liveness probe would put it in a loop where the container is restarted before completing the start up process each time.
+## We can employ readiness and liveness probes for our containers but what if we have a container that hosts an application, such as a legacy application, which needs a more time just to start up.
+In this situation, we do not have a faulty application, we just have a slow starting application.
+Implementing a liveness probe would put it in a loop where the container is restarted before completing the start up process each time.
 #
 #
 # Startup probs can be defined by 4 types.
 If checks fails then pos must be restarted.